AmilM7/Undergraduate-Thesis-Implementation-PBX/README.md

 ## AGI (Asterisk Gateway Interface)
 - Framework: https://phpagi.sourceforge.net/
 -  AGI provides an interface between the Asterisk dialplan and an external program that wants to manipulate a channel in the dialplan.
 In general, the interface is synchronous.
-- Actions taken on a channel from an AGI block and do not return until the action is completed
+- Actions taken on a channel from an AGI block and do not return until the action is completed.
-- About Application:
+- About the application:
-Simple IVR, when called, will play some greeting message, ask for password if it is set, and then promt a user to enter some options.
+Simple IVR, when called, will play some greeting message, ask for the password if it is set, and then promt a user to enter some options.
 Options:
-   1. Calling Extension
+   1. Calling a extension
-   2. Changing Password
+   2. Changing the password
-   3. 3.
-Repeat
+   3. Repeat

 ## AMI (Asterisk Manager Interface):